 International Application Filed Through an Office

-(1) [Date of Receipt by Office and Transmittal to the International Bureau] Where an international application governed exclusively by the 1999 Act is filed through the Office of the applicant’s Contracting Party, that Office shall notify the applicant of the date on which it received the application.
+(1) [Date of Receipt by Office and Transmittal to the International Bureau] Where an international application is filed through the Office of the applicant’s Contracting Party, that Office shall notify the applicant of the date on which it received the application.
 At the same time as it transmits the international application to the International Bureau, the Office shall notify the International Bureau of the date on which it received the application.
 The Office shall notify the applicant of the fact that it has transmitted the international application to the International Bureau.

-(2) [Transmittal Fee] An Office that requires a transmittal fee, as provided for in Article 4(2) of the 1999 Act, shall notify the International Bureau of the amount of such fee, which should not exceed the administrative costs of receiving and transmitting the international application, and its due date.
+(2) [Transmittal Fee] An Office that requires a transmittal fee, as provided for in Article 4(2), shall notify the International Bureau of the amount of such fee, which should not exceed the administrative costs of receiving and transmitting the international application, and its due date.

 (3) [Filing Date of International Application Filed Indirectly] Subject to Rule 14(2), the filing date of an international application filed through an Office shall be

-where the international application is governed exclusively by the 1999 Act, the date on which the international application was received by that Office, provided that it is received by the International Bureau within one month of that date;
+the date on which the international application was received by that Office, provided that it is received by the International Bureau within one month of that date;

 in any other case, the date on which the International Bureau receives the international application.